denten-books/plain-text/2-device.md

 Wittgenstein's hermeneutics can now be viewed as a type of metaphor making across media, translation, or trans-mediation.
-It is insufficient to merely paraphrase something: to show understanding one must "draw a picture" or "model" in a way that reveals correspondence of equivalent structures.
+It is insufficient to merely paraphrase something: to show understanding one must "draw a picture" or "model" in a way that reveals the correspondence of equivalent structures.
 Language cannot be explained in language, for example.
-One trades symbolisms in a sense, creating a model that explains one representational system in terms of another.
+One must trade symbolisms in a sense, creating a model that explains one representational system in terms of another.
 This process is not exact.
 For example, how would one check whether a "clay model" corresponds to a "language model" of something?
 In thinking of the various ways in which the process of translation breaks, Wittgenstein continually returns to the pianola, a type of a player piano.
 The mechanism of the player piano defines the relationship between music score sheet and the keyboard in a rigid way.
 Perforated sheet music passes through the machine, activating the corresponding pins.
 When functioning properly, the pins have no other option but to respond appropriately.
-The symbolism of music notation and the symbolism of the mechanism stand in accord to one another.
+The symbolism of music notation and the symbolism of the mechanism stand in accord with one another.
 The rigidity of the connection assures correspondence.
-The machine enacts an exacting translation from one medium to another.
-We are guaranteed correspondence between the two through mechanical means as the actuating mechanism of the player piano fits into the groves of the piano roll.
+The machine enacts an exacting translation from one medium to the next.
+We are guaranteed correspondence between the two through mechanical means as the actuating mechanism of the player piano fits into the grooves of the piano roll.

 ![Electrically operated musical instrument by Clyde Coleman of Chicago, Il.
 1914, US1107495A.
 Wittgenstein returns to the image of pianola throughout his writings.](images/pianola.png)

-This sort of a rigid correspondence brings us closer to a solution to the "proper interpretation" problem.
+This sort of a rigid correspondence brings us closer to an answer to the "proper interpretation" problem.
 But, like the other, less exacting, mechanisms of comprehension, the pianola can break too.
 In the early passages of *Philosophical Grammar*, Wittgenstein explains: "Aren't our sentences parts